Eli-Levi/LoanCheap/README.md

 ## Features (for users)
 - Search for loans and filter results
 - Send a request for a loan
+- View pending and accepted loans

 ## Features (for admin)
 - Add new loans and remove old loans
-- Manage loan requests made by users
+- See loan requests made by users
+- Accept and reject requests for loans made by you
+- Contact users who sybmitted for your loans via phone or email
+- See statistics

 ## Development
 LoanCheap is built with: